Best Cheap Laptops

 Some users also favor backlit keyboards, which are helpful when working in the dark, but these are still rare among budget laptops and often come at an added cost.
 The Asus Flip C302CA, which comes standard with a full-size illuminated keyboard, is an exception.

 Battery Life.Battery life is crucial for anyone who frequently uses a laptop computer away from home and away from an outlet.
 In general, thrifty consumers can expect battery life of at least seven hours, but eight hours or more is preferable.
-Laptops that can power on for more than eight hours usually earn a thumbs-up from reviewers.
-Note that different reviewers use different kinds of tests when assessing battery life, so while one expert may find a particular model can run for nine hours on a single charge, another may test the same battery at seven hours.
+Laptops that can go for more than eight hours usually earn a thumbs-up from reviewers.
+Note that different reviewers use different kinds of tests when assessing battery life, so while one expert may find that a particular model can run for nine hours on a single charge, another may test the same battery at seven hours.

 Additional Products We Considered